 Neuromantics consists of by Daniel (vocals, guitar, keyboards,) Andrew (guitar, keyboards,) Daniel (bass, vocals,) and Edgars (drums) who come from different places of the world: Australia, Portugal, England and Latvia.
-This diversity could have been an issue, but the band have skilfully combined these sounds to create their own distinct sound.
+This diversity could have been an issue, but the band have skillfully combined these sounds to create their own distinct sound.

 They have recorded an album called “Crimes of Passion” that we will be able to enjoy soon, in the meantime here is the video for Solaris, the first single.

 Solaris is a song about risk and reward.
 We are the ones who have the power to find our place in the world.
 Do we want to stay in our comfort zone or push to discover what exists beyond it?

 One of the first aspects to highlight are the drums, which become an essential component throughout the song, giving it a great energy and warm sound, evoking the classic sound of Interpol.